Case Study: Play Well For Life – Transforming adolescent mental health through immersive play

 The absence of suitable, youth-focused engagement tools also places a significant strain on staff.
 Without effective ways to connect with children and young people, clinical interactions become less productive, leading to repeated or prolonged appointments.
 This inefficiency increases workload pressures and contributes to reduced staff morale and satisfaction.

-Founded by psychologist Dr Sarah Campbell, PWFL's mission was clear: to make psychological support more accessible to young people who struggle with traditional therapeutic models.
+PWFL was founded with a clear mission: to make psychological support more accessible to young people who struggle with traditional therapeutic models.
 Recognising the power of game-based and group learning, the team set out to create tools that foster connection, confidence, and emotional expression.

 Over five years of development, Dragons of Afterlands has been shaped by the lived experiences of young people and the expertise of clinicians and educators.
 The journey has not been without challenges, including navigating NHS infrastructure, ensuring infection control compliance, and designing a board that fits on hospital overbed tables while remaining AR-compatible.
 Each obstacle has refined the product, making it more robust and user-friendly.